 Pugs are alert and are good with children, making them good family dogs.
 They can also be good watchdogs.

 Because of their short muzzle and inherited anatomical problems, many Pugs are unable to breathe properly or efficiently.
 They are not as efficient as other dog breeds to regulate their body temperature through evaporation from the tongue.

-Therefore, Pugs should be kept cool and indoors on hot summer days because the heat may cause breathing difficulties.
-For the same reason, Pugs should not be allowed to exercise too much in the summer.
+Therefore, keep your pug cool and indoors on hot summer days because the heat may cause breathing difficulties.
+For the same reason, do not allow your pug to exercise too much in the summer.

-If you are thinking of getting a Pug, you need to know about the common health problems that may affect this dog breed.
+If you don’t have a pug but are thinking of getting one, you need to know about the common health problems that may affect this dog breed.

-Of course, not all Pugs will be affected by the common health problems as described below, but keep in mind that they are more predisposed to these illnesses.
+Of course, not all Pugs will be affected by the common health problems as described below.
+Just keep in mind that they are more predisposed to these illnesses.

 Pug Dog Encephalitis (PDE)

 One of the many pug health problems is “pug dog encephalitis”.
 PDE is chronic inflammation of the brain and is an inherited disease in Pugs, affecting Pugs from 9 months to 4 years of age.

 Initial symptoms include seizures, confusion, and memory loss.

 - Disseminated Form – This form of PDE affects all parts of the brain.